jasontcrabtree/WIP-2020-Portfolio/work/med-booking-app.md

 leftCaption="Starting with the design prompt of “How might we reduce in-person visits to the doctor?”, design a mobile experience.
 Following the design challenge constraints, I designed an iOS app based on currently available technologies." right="true" rightTitle="Outcome" rightCaption="This project was a great success.
-Highlights include getting more comfortable with the Apple Human Interface Guidelines, applying an end-end design process, and developing a unique visual language."
+Highlights included getting more comfortable with the Apple Human Interface Guidelines, applying an end-end design process, and developing a unique visual language."
 />

 ### Design Process